 So the chances are, when you received it, the bean bag cover was creased.
-While, most of the creases will vanish over time, you can use a steamer to iron them out.
+While most of the creases will vanish over time, you can use a steamer to iron them out.

 The same steamer that you use to remove creases from your clothes will work just as well on your new bean bag.
 You may even get similar results using a steam iron, but be careful not to burn or melt the fabric.
-Removing creases will make your cool bean bag chairs look even better.
+Removing creases will make your bean bag lounge chairs look even better.

 Leaving the product in the sun for a few days will also help to remove any creases in the fabric!